 Eye Conditions and Treatments

-We believe that an educated patient is more likely to make informed decisions, so we try to make helpful information available to allow you to learn more about the many common eye conditions and their treatments.
-Do you believe you may be suffering from one of the conditions listed on this page?
-Do you have concerns about your ocular health?
-Feel free to contact us to schedule a consultation.
+We believe that informed patients are better equipped to make confident decisions about their eye care.
+That’s why we provide resources to help you learn more about common eye conditions and their treatment options.
+If you think you may be experiencing any of the conditions listed on this page—or if you have concerns about your eye health—please don’t hesitate to contact us to book a consultation.

 -

 Optomap Retinal ExamAnnual eye examinations are vital to maintaining your vision and overall health.
 VISION CARE offers the Optomap Retinal Exam as an important part of our eye exams.
 The Optomap Retinal Exam produces an image that is as unique as your fingerprint and provides our doctors with a wide view to look at the health of your retina.
 The retina is the part of your eye that captures the image of what you are looking at, similar to film in a camera.
 Many eye problems can develop without warning and progress with no symptoms.
 Early on, you might not notice any change in your vision.
 However, diseases such as macular degeneration, glaucoma, retinal tears or detachments, as well as other health problems such as diabetes and high blood pressure, can be detected with a thorough exam of the retina.
-An Optomap Retinal Exam provides: A scan to confirm a healthy eye or detect the presence of disease.
-An overview or map of the retina, giving your eye doctor a more detailed view than he can achieve by other means.
-The opportunity for you to view and discuss the Optomap images of your eye with your doctor at the time of your exam.
-A permanent record for your medical file, enabling your optometrist to make important comparisons if potential problems show themselves at a future examination.
-The Optomap Retinal Exam is fast, easy, and comfortable for all ages.
 To have the exam, you simply look into the device one eye at a time and you will see a comfortable flash of light to let you know the image of your retina has been taken.
 The Optomap image is shown immediately on a computer screen so we can review it with you.

 -